MSc in Applied Digital Health

 Assessment

-During the first two terms there are a series of formative assessments designed to enable teaching staff to monitor student progress.
-All students are provided with feedback that will enable them to improve their learning by helping them identify their strengths and weaknesses.
+During the first two terms there are a series of formative assessments designed to enable teaching staff to monitor your progress.
+You will be provided with feedback that will enable you to improve your learning by helping you identify your strengths and weaknesses.

 There are also eight summative assessments in the first two terms, one per module.
 Each of these summative assessments account for 8.75% of the final mark.
 The assessments vary according to the content of the module but may include essays, sets of exercises and presentations.